 Babies prefer sweet tastes over sour or bitter tastes.
 Babies also show a strong preference for human milk and breastfeeding.
 This is especially true if they are breastfed first and then offered formula or a bottle.

 Babies are comforted by touch.
-Placing a hand on your baby’s belly or cuddling close can help him or her feel more secure.
-Wrapping your baby snugly in a blanket (swaddling) is another technique used to help newborn babies feel secure.
+Placing a hand on your baby’s belly or cuddling close can help them feel more secure.
+Wrapping your baby snugly in a blanket (swaddling) is another method used to help newborn babies feel secure.
 You can buy a special swaddling blanket designed to make swaddling easier.

-Don’t use swaddling if your baby is older than 2 months or is trying to roll over on his or her own.
-Swaddling may raise the risk for SIDS (sudden infant death syndrome) if the swaddled baby rolls onto his or her stomach.
+Don’t use swaddling if your baby is older than 2 months or is trying to roll over on their own.
+Swaddling may raise the risk for SIDS (sudden infant death syndrome) if the swaddled baby rolls onto their stomach.

 Also be careful of swaddling your baby if the weather is warm or hot.
 Using a thick blanket in warm weather can make your baby overheat.
 Instead use a lighter blanket or sheet to swaddle the baby.

 Some mothers find their babies are comforted when worn in a sling or carrier.
 Holding a baby for feedings is also important.
 Breastfeeding babies automatically spend several hours a day in their mother’s arms.